Front running: Other uses of the term

-Front-running may also occur in the context of insider trading, as when those close to the CEO of a firm act through short sales ahead of the announcement of a sale of stock by the CEO, which will in turn trigger a drop in the stock's price.
-Khan & Lu (2008: 1) define front running as "trading by some parties in advance of large trades by other parties, in anticipation of profiting from the price movement that follows the large trade".
-They find evidence consistent with front-running through short sales ahead of large stock sales by CEOs on the New York Stock Exchange.

-While front-running is illegal when a broker uses private information about a client's pending order, in principle it is not illegal if it is based on public information.
-In his book Trading & Exchanges, Larry Harris outlines several other related types of trading.
-Though all these types of trading may not be strictly illegal, he terms them "parasitic".

 A third-party trader may find out the content of another broker's order and buy or sell in front of it in the same way that a self-dealing broker might.
 The third-party trader might find out about the trade directly from the broker or an employee of the brokerage firm in return for splitting the profits, in which case the front-running would be illegal.
 The trader might, however, only find out about the order by reading the broker's habits or tics, much in the same way that poker players can guess other players' cards.
 For very large market orders, simply exposing the order to the market, may cause traders to front-run as they seek to close out positions that may soon become unprofitable.

-Large limit orders can be "front-run" by "order matching" or "penny jumping".
-For example, if a buy limit order for 100,000 shares for $1.00 is announced to the market, many traders may seek to buy for $1.01.
-If the market price increases after their purchases, they will get the full amount of the price increase.
-However, if the market price decreases, they will likely be able to sell to the limit order trader, for only a one cent loss.
-This type of trading is probably not illegal, and in any case, a law against it would be very difficult to enforce.